To get my enewsletter sent directly to you every week, send me an email: email@example.com

 - Grain Storage Facility

 Since farmers are naturally passionate about working the land, this is where I see the most “cheating.”
-I ask all my clients, “Are you paying yourself a fair market rental price for use of your own land?”
-In theory, some farmers could spend all of their time on the beach, while renting out all of their farmland.
-Considering the typical farmer’s mentality, few think like this, but they should.
-The most successful operations understand the profit from land ownership comes from a long-term investment.
+I ask all of my clients, “Are you paying yourself a fair market rental price for use of your own land?”
+In theory, some farmers could spend all of their time on the beach, while renting out their farmland.
+Considering the typical farmer’s mentality, few think like this, but they might want to.
+The most successful operations understand the long-term profits that come from land ownership.

-This long-term investment could have been made when the land was purchased 20 years ago at cheaper values or recently at higher prices.
-Either way there is a fair market rental price based upon the local market conditions for every farm out there.
-From the start of budget preparations this rental value needs to be calculated to understand the possible guaranteed income a farmer is giving up in order to actually farm their own land
+Whether the land was inherited, purchased 20 years ago, or more recently at higher prices, there is a fair market rental price based upon the local market conditions for every farm.
+From the start of budget preparations this rental value needs to be calculated to understand the possible guaranteed income a farmer is giving up in order to farm their own land.

-Sometimes farmers say they need to adjust prices based upon entire farms instead of field by field.
-While there are two schools of thought on this subject, I tend to think each farm, not field, should stand on its own.
-There will always be a field or two that aren’t necessarily profitable within a group of fields rented from each landowner, but it can be justified as long as that entire farm makes up for those few loser fields.
+Sometimes farmers say they need to adjust rental prices based upon an entire farm from one landlord they are renting instead of field by field.
+While there are two schools of thought on this subject, I tend to think each set of fields (or farm) owned by each landlord, should stand on its own.
+There will always be a field or two that aren’t necessarily profitable within a group of fields rented from each landowner, but it can be justified as long as that entire farm rented from each landowner makes up for those few loser fields in their group.
 However, the balance of the other farms in the operation shouldn’t subsidize any other farm in any operation in my opinion.

 Profitable farmers also understand the cost of every piece of equipment.
 Most mid-sized farmers today could have over $1 million invested in equipment, so it’s important to be as efficient as possible.
 Following are questions that should be asked of every piece of equipment (i.e. planter, combine, sprayer, semi, tractor, etc.)